 In recent years, The College of Fine Arts has become one of the most racially and ethnically diverse colleges at the University of Texas at Austin.
 As of the 2019-2020 academic year, 24% of tenured and tenure-track faculty identify as being from traditionally underrepresented groups, and 49% of undergraduate and 29% of graduate students identify similarly.
 COFA is committed to fostering a culture and climate of equitability that is inclusive and welcoming of students, faculty, and staff of all backgrounds, experiences, and viewpoints.
 It is our conviction as a College that an inclusive learning environment facilitates complex, critical and creative thinking and that differences in identities, values, beliefs and perspectives are fundamental to a comprehensive education.

-The College has raised over $210 million in cash gifts and endowments since its founding.
+The College has raised over $210 million in cash gifts and endowments since 2006.
 In 2016, COFA reorganized and enlarged its development operations to a more centralized structure and secured additional staff funding from the university's central development office.
 The College subsequently doubled its annual fundraising from an average of $5-$7 million per year (2010-2014) to a new average of $12-$14 million per year (2015-2019).
 COFA also established a $3 million endowment of need-based scholarships to make professional internships affordable for low-income students.

 The top fundraising priorities for College of Fine Arts for 2019-2020 are renovations to existing facilities and initiatves supporting college-to-career success.
 To date, the college has reached and surpassed its fiscal year goal of $15 million.